Measuring price impact and information content of trades in a time-varying setting: Empirical analysis

-After the discussion on the static parameters, we illustrate the behaviour of the estimated time-varying parameter ($b_{0,t}$) of our model.
-In order to better understand the role of the time-varying instantaneous impact in price discovery, we consider also two static parameter models, namely the model in Eq. \eqref{aggmodhsbrouckmodel} and the Aggregated Hasbrouck (AH) model.
-The latter is obtained by applying the lag aggregation to the Hasbrouck model in Equation \eqref{hasbrouckmodel} and it is considered as an additional benchmark model.
-It is given by

-This (linear) model is essentially used to compare our model with the original Hasbrouck's model where only a clever parametrization allows to consider 100 lags.
-In other words, the model in Eq. \eqref{aggmhsbrouckmodel} serves to study the effect of the nonlinearity in the estimation of market impact, while the model in \eqref{aggmodhsbrouckmodel} is nonlinear but with constant parameters.
+After the discussion on the static parameters, we illustrate the behavior of the filtered time-varying parameters $b_{0,t}$ and $\sigma_t$.

-The value of the estimated $b_{0,t}$ for the entire month of June 2021 for AAPL (top panel) and MSFT (bottom panel) is plotted in Figure \ref{b0tv} (black dotted line).
-As a guide for the eye, we show also a smoothed path obtained from a moving average of the estimated parameter (green line).
-This figure shows three main important characteristics.
+Figure~\ref{b0tv} shows the filtered $b_{0,t}$ (black dotted line) for the entire month of June 2021 for MSFT (left panel) and AMZN (right panel).
+As a guide for the eye, we also report a smoothed path obtained from a moving average of the estimated parameter (green line).
+These panels show three main important characteristics.
 First, the estimated parameter seems to fluctuate around an unconditional monthly constant level.
-Second, the instantaneous impact shows a recurring path, corresponding to the intra-day path discussed above.
-Third, and more importantly, the pattern is not constant throughout the days and the time series of $b_{0,t}$ shows occasional spikes and breaks away from its long-term value.
-An example of the latter happened on June 16 for both stocks\footnote{16 June 2021 is the day of the FOMC announcement which will be investigated in detail in Section \ref{section:fomc}.}.
-These features are consistently captured by the integrated dynamics of the SDAMH model, which is able to adapt quickly in case of changes in market conditions, such as structural breaks, and to describe an intra-day pattern, possibly different in different days.
+Second, the instantaneous impact shows a recurring path, corresponding to an intra-day pattern.
+Third and more importantly, the pattern is not constant throughout the days and the time series of $b_{0,t}$ shows occasional spikes and breaks away from its long-term value.
+An example of the latter occurred on 16 June for both stocks~\footnote{16 June, 2021 is the day of the FOMC announcement which will be investigated in detail in Section \ref{section:fomc}.}.
+These features are consistently captured by the integrated dynamics of the SDAMH model, which can adapt quickly in case of changes in market conditions, such as structural breaks, and to describe an intra-day pattern, possibly different on different days.
+Figure~\ref{sigmatv} reports the time-varying volatility filtered for the same month for both stocks (left panel, MSFT, and right panel AMZN).
+The declining daily pattern is consistent with that observed for the return volatility in~\cite{buccheri2021score}, with the important difference that, in that case, the authors perform the analysis in physical time at a one-second frequency on trade price returns.
+The dynamics resemble $b_{0,t}$, showing a strong intra-day pattern and occasional spikes.
+Then, a natural question is whether the volatility drives the instantaneous impact or vice versa or whether both follow the dynamics of a common latent factor.
+We leave the answer to future investigation.

+To better understand the role of the time-varying instantaneous impact in price discovery, we contrast the results with those from two constant parameter models, the AMH and a novel model that we name Aggregated Hasbrouck (AH).
+The latter follows by applying the lag aggregation to the Hasbrouck model.
+The AH model reads as